rbren/strapping/README.md

 You can incorporate Strapping into your project in two ways:

 1. Include Strapping in **development** to help you customize your site's styles
-2. Include Strapping in **production** to allow users, customers, and teams to create themes for your site
+2. Include Strapping in **production** to allow users and teams to create themes for your site

 ## Usage
 ```